Damüls-Mellau: Geography

 From Mellau, a detachable 10-seater gondola lift leads up to the ski area and the Roßstelle.
 From Damüls, ski lifts lead directly into the ski area.
-About 80% of the houses in Damüls are located on the slopes or max.
-100 m away of a slope.
+About 80% of the houses in Damüls are located on the slopes or a maximum of 100 m away of a slope.
 This makes Damüls popular for "ski-in ski-out".

 Pistes

-In Damüls-Mellau, there are 27.6 km of easy pistes (blue), 50.5 km pistes of medium difficulty (red), 9.7 km of difficult (black) as well as 21.2 km of freeride routes.
+In Damüls-Mellau, there are 27.6km of easy pistes (blue), 50.5km pistes of medium difficulty (red), 9.7km of difficult (black) as well as 21.2km of freeride routes.

 Snow park

-The snow park consists of several snowparks, which are connected to each other (Mainpark, UGA-park, Kidspark, uga-all-MTN-line, Ragaz Pro Line).
-In total, the snowparks have a size of approximately 85,000 m² with approximately 2000m of freestyle slopes.
+The snow park consists of several snowparks, which are connected with each other (Mainpark, UGA-park, Kidspark, uga-all-MTN-line, Ragaz Pro Line).
+In total, the snowparks have a size of approximately 85,000 m2 with approximately 2000m of freestyle slopes.
 There are a total of 40 freeride elements, including a halfpipe, waverides, jumps, corners and boxes.

 Cross-country trails

-The ski area offers 2 cross-country trails (11 km) at an altitude between 1,500 and 1,700 m.
+The ski area offers 2 cross-country trails (11km) at an altitude between 1,500m and 1,700m.
 The Unterdamüls trail is about 6 km long and hardly varies in height.
-The sunny cross-country trail Stofel in Oberdamüls is about 5 km long.
+The sunny cross-country trail Stofel in Oberdamüls is about 5km long.

 Tobogganing

-The toboggan run has a length of 2,5 km and is illuminated for tobogganing two nights a week.
+The toboggan run has a length of 2,5km and is illuminated for tobogganing two nights a week.